Skip to Content

 6. The establishment of off-campus leases for space are to be in accordance with UPPS No. 08.01.16, Facilities Leases.

-4. TRAVEL PROCEDURE
+4. TRAVEL

 1. Refer to the Texas State Travel Office website for university guidelines regarding travel.

-5. PROCEDURES FOR ACCEPTANCE OF THE AWARD
+5. PROCEDURES FOR AWARD ACCEPTANCE

 3. An account number may be established, on a provisional basis, prior to written confirmation of the award if Post Award deems that an award is imminent.
 A written confirmation from the PI, their department chair, school director, or dean identifying another account to be used if funding is not available must be received by Post Award prior to establishment of the account.

 4. Other Approvals – Post Award will not establish an account for expenditure purposes for any sponsored program that has pending Institutional Review Board or Institutional Animal Care and Use Committee protocol approvals.
-In addition, accounts will not be established for sponsored programs that have intellectual property agreements or conflict of interest disclosures that require prior approval by the associate vice president for Research, or his or her designee.
+In addition, accounts will not be established for sponsored programs that have intellectual property agreements or conflict of interest disclosures that require prior approval by the vice president for Research, or designee.

 6. SUB-AWARD AND SUBCONTRACT PROCEDURES

-1. A documented contractual agreement is required for sub-awards and sub-contracts when an individual or entity outside the university is to perform a significant portion of the scope of the work under a sponsored program agreement awarded to the university.
+1. A documented contractual agreement is required for sub-awards and subcontracts when an individual or entity outside the university is to perform a significant portion of the scope of the work under a sponsored program agreement awarded to the university.

-2. Post Award prepares and executes the contractual agreements for all sub-awards and subcontracts.
+2. Post Award prepares and executes the contractual agreements for all subawards and subcontracts.
 The PI is responsible for consulting with Post Award to initiate and renew such agreements.

 7. BUDGETARY CONTROLS

 2. If a sponsored program account is over-expended or costs are disallowed, the PI has primary responsibility for taking corrective action.
-The PI has ten days from date of notification by the sponsor or Post Award to take corrective action.
+The PI has 10 days from date of notification by the sponsor or Post Award to take corrective action.
 If the PI does not respond to Post Award in writing within that timeframe, Post Award will identify an account for reimbursement and process the necessary transfer.
 Such accounts may include earned facilities and administration (indirect cost) accounts in the following order: PI, chair, director, dean, and vice president.

 3. It shall be the responsibility of the PI to ensure that all Personnel Change Request (PCR) appointments to a sponsored program account are maintained within date and budget limitations.
 If a sponsored program account is paying salary, and no PCR is processed by the department causing the individual’s salary to post to the salary clearing fund (8999999999) for any reason (date exceeded, budget exceeded, etc.), Post Award will notify the PI and administrator of record (as found in SAP master data) of the issue.
-The PI shall have three business days from the date of the written notice to create a correcting PCR and submit to Post Award for processing.
+The PI shall have three business days from the date of the written notice to prepare a corrected PCR and submit to Post Award for processing.
 If the PI fails to take this action, Post Award shall have the authority to move expenses to the earned indirect cost accounts in the following order: PI, chair or school director, dean, or vice president.

 8. HUMAN RESOURCES PROCEDURES

-1. All part- and full-time staff positions on sponsored agreements are subject to the same hiring procedures as all other university positions.
+1. All part- and full-time staff positions on sponsored programs are subject to the same hiring procedures as all other university positions.
 Refer to UPPS No. 04.04.03, Staff Employment for procedures on hiring personnel.

 2. Costs of personnel are allowable on research agreements to the extent supported by actual effort performed on the project and approved in the award budget.